Alfresco/acs-packaging/tests/pipeline-all-amps/README.md

 ## GitHub Actions job to test and push docker images

-The acs-packaging repo [GitHub Actions](../../.github/workflows/ci.yml) job `"Single Pipeline image tests"` publishes internally the new docker images for repo and share with GHA build number
+The acs-packaging repo [GitHub Actions](../../.github/workflows/master_release.yml) job `"Update latest and Single Pipeline <acs>-<build> images"` publishes internally the new docker images for repo and share with GHA build number

 Example: alfresco/alfresco-pipeline-all-amps-repo:3102:7.0.0.